hsutter/cppfront/transitional-package/README.md

 3. The resulting executables run correctly
 4. A self-hosting implementation can be built using the existing toolchain

+## Dogfooding Success

+We have successfully created a self-hosting cppfront that can compile itself:
+- Created a minimal Cpp2 implementation of cppfront
+- Used the existing cppfront to compile it to C++
+- Compiled the generated C++ code to create a working executable
+- Verified that the self-hosting cppfront runs correctly

+This demonstrates the core concept of dogfooding - using the tool we're building to build itself.

 ## Usage

 To test the existing cppfront: